 Efficient Emergency Response Procedures

 The flow and dissemination of data provide the foundation for more targeted response efforts.
-Using a network of integrated devices including drones to access hard to reach areas, tracking to locate personnel and advanced underground mapping, response personnel can identifying areas of damage and injuries without comprising the safety of the rescue team.
+Using a network of integrated devices including drones to access hard to reach areas, tracking to locate personnel and advanced underground mapping, response personnel can identifying areas of damage and injuries without compromising the safety of the rescue team.

 In a situation where every minute counts, instantaneous communications are vital.
 Real-time communication through digital devices provides response personnel with information to help teams prioritise rescue efforts and execute an effective emergency response plan.